Thailand carries out first execution since 2009 - Journal du Cameroun

 “This is a deplorable violation of the right to life,” Amnesty International said, accusing the kingdom of “reneging” on commitments to move towards abolition of the death penalty.

-The country is “also putting itself out of step with the current global shift away from capital punishment.”
+Thailand was “also putting itself out of step with the current global shift away from capital punishment”.

 Theerasak stabbed his victim 24 times before stealing their mobile phone and wallet, the department said.